 On Friday morning, we will have our end-of-year party.
 If you would like to bring in treats, please send them to school with your child on Friday.
 Since this will be early in the morning, let’s try to bring mainly “brunch” items such as muffins, fruit, yogurt, etc. instead of lots of sugary sweets.
 There is a sign-up sheet on the classroom door.
 Parents, you are welcome to come and help out; please sign up on the sheet if you would like to.
 Thanks!

 Preparing for Middle School

 One of the best ways for students to prepare for sixth grade is to read, read, read!
-I strongly recommend that students read at least one book a week.
+I strongly recommend that students read English books for at least thirty minutes a day throughout the summer.
 This will help keep their English skills up and reinforce correct grammar and sentence structure, which will be very important as they start middle school.
 It would also be a good idea to practice typing regularly, as most assignments in sixth grade will need to be typed.

 …to the following people who have summer birthdays:

 Here’s What We’ll be Learning This Week:

 Bible – Since we have finished our Bible workbook, our Bible lessons this week will continue to come from a short book about heaven by Randy Alcorn.

 Our verse this week is Titus 3:4-6, which says, But when the kindness and love of God our Savior appeared, He saved us, not because of righteous things we had done, but because of His mercy.
 He saved us through the washing of rebirth and renewal by the Holy Spirit, whom he poured out on us generously through Jesus Christ our Savior.
 There will be no verse test this week.